 - Your employer can certify that they need you for the job and you receive the appropriate salary for it

 Path to Passport:

-- If the main applicant meets the residency requirements, the dependent spouse and children will get ILR (Permanent Residency) automatically.
+- If the main applicant meets the residency requirements, the dependent spouse and children will get ILR (Independent Leave to Remain or Permanent Residency) automatically

 - Expertise and experience: The program adjudication is subjective and there are fine nuances for qualification, maintenance and renewal.
 Our teams have a deep understanding of the program and are very strongly positioned to make this work for you.

 - Comprehensive package: Nysa offers complete assistance as needed for the 5 years of the visa till the application of the Indefinite Leave to Remain (or Permanent Residency).

 - Related services: Includes but not limited to education, property, tax, compliances consulting.

 Business migration is an excellent approach for clients looking to settle in the UK with a full support mechanism for the 5-year visa period.
 The program offers extraordinary flexibility to set up a valid business and our teams will work with you to structure, process, secure and grow the business in the UK.

 What Our Clients Say